 - Only three products have net prices at or below the $150,000 threshold.
 None of the products’ list price came in below this target level.

-- Across our sample, the average premium of WAC over the ICER cost-effective price was 130%.
+- The average premium of WAC over the ICER cost-effective price was 130%.